 - Flashcards or matching

-- Create your own decks and share (LOVE THIS)
+- Create your decks and share (LOVE THIS)

 - Options: automatically say the word or not, different settings for the matching game, flashcard autoplay, scoring, and more.

-- You are not able to choose specific words, however, they now have the option to make your own decks.
+- You cannot choose specific words; however, they now have the option to make your own decks.